AdobeDocs/experience-platform.en/help/rtcdp/destinations/oracle-responsys-destination.md

 [Oracle Responsys](https://www.oracle.com/marketingcloud/products/cross-channel-orchestration/) is an enterprise email marketing tool for cross-channel marketing campaigns offered by Oracle to personalize interactions across email, mobile, display, and social.

-To send segment data to Oracle Responsys, you must first [connect the destination](#connect-destination) in Adobe Real-time CDP, and then [set up a data import](#import-data-into-responsys) from your storage location into Oracle Responsys.
+To send segment data to Oracle Responsys, you must first [connect the destination](#connect-destination) in Adobe Real-time Customer Data Platform, and then [set up a data import](#import-data-into-responsys) from your storage location into Oracle Responsys.

 ## Connect destination {#connect-destination}